omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 A guide to the terms used to describe the aspects of a Faceted Browse page:

 - Category: a group of resources (items, item sets, or media) to which facets are applied on a specific page.
 You can use a query to narrow the resources, or leave it blank to show all of that resource type.
-- Facet: an aspect of a resource - usually part of the metadata - which becomes a way to filter the resources in the category.
+- Facet: an aspect of a resource (usually part of the metadata) which becomes a way to filter the resources in the category.
 Faceted browsing works best when you have some controlled vocabularies in your metadata values, or when unique values can be sorted into buckets (such as dates browsed by century).
 - Column: information to display for each resource in the results.
 Columns are optional.
 Once you have set at least one column, the items will display in a table form (not a grid).
 When no columns are set, your site's browsing default will display (e.g. title, thumbnail, and description for each resource).
 - Select: When a facet is browseable, you should allow your visitors the most appropriate means of sorting or searching those facets.
 You can allow them to, for example, exclude or include strings in the results, match full values exactly, or, with numerical data types, bucket the values into groupings that you set.